julienvincent/clojure-test.nvim/README.md

 ## Usage

-Once installed you can call the various API methods to run and load tests or setup keybindings to do this for you.
+Once installed you can call the various API methods to run and load tests or setup key bindings to do this for you.

 ```lua
 local api = require("clojure-test.api")